basst22778/TWANG32-PlatformIO/README.md

 ![TWANG32](http://www.buildlog.net/blog/wp-content/uploads/2018/03/twang32_enclosure.jpg)

+## PINs

+- 16 - LED Data
+- 17 - LED Clock (optional, for the strips that need it)
+- 21 - Accelerometer SDA (or the equivalent I²C pin on your board)
+- 22 - Accelerometer SCL (or the equivalent I²C pin on your board)
+- 25 - DAC (analog audio out, unamplified)

 ## Overview
 The following is a quick overview of the code to help you understand and tweak the game to your needs.